adrianulbona/jpl/README.md

-jpl
+Gradle Setup for Java bindings to SWI-Prolog
 ===

-tests of Java bindings to SWI-Prolog

 Dependencies:
 - JRE 8